Last Updated On October 9th, 2020

 - Make it sure that your cooker and all its parts are completely dry before plugging it into a power source.

-In conclusion, it is important to maintain a regular cleaning routine in order to make your rice cooker last longer.
+It is important to maintain a regular cleaning routine in order to make your rice cooker last longer.
 Finally, one more thing, you can use a vinegar solution to remove any funky smell of your rice cooker.
 Simply mix 1 cup of vinegar with 3 cups of normal water.
 Pour the mixture into the inner pot then turn on your cooker.
 Once it boils, turn off the cooker and leave it to cool.
 Next, rinse the inner pot with water and let it dry completely.

 Useful Resources for Further Reading